Do you have a bathroom vanity cabinet that needs to be renovated with a fresh coat of paint?

 How We Refinished The Bathroom Cabinet

-In the morning, we sanded all surfaces to remove any rough spots with the same fine grit side of the sponge sanding block.
+- In the morning, we sanded all surfaces to remove any rough spots with the same fine grit side of the sponge sanding block.
+(The sanding block worked great and the paint looks super smooth.)

 The new handle pulls required 2 holes to attach them.
 Our old pulls were attached through a single hole.
 This meant that I had to precisely measure and drill an additional hole since they would be positioned vertically.